 However, this knot may be not be suitable for

 - rescue use, as the forces involved are signficantly higher than for recreational use

 - very stiff ropes, as it relies on the knotability of the rope

 - tying together older ropes, as the weaker knot combined with the loss of strength in older rope may be unsafe

 Note that EDK sometimes refers to the figure-of-eight version of this knot.
 Do not use this to tie two ropes together.
 If set badly, it can unroll with less than 50kg of weight, and is extremely dangerous.

-This knot should be tied with at least 30cm (12 inches) of tails in the free ends, to avoid any chance of it unrolling and the knot failing.
-It should only be used to tie together two ropes of the same or similar diameter.
+This knot should be tied with at least 30cm (12 inches) of tails in the free ends, and should be well dressed and tensioned.
+It can also be tied with a second knot just above the first, to avoid any chance of it unrolling and the knot failing.
+The backup knot is essential if the ropes are not of the same or similar diameter.

 See the link above, and also Rope Sport Myths for other links to information on this and other knots for tying two ropes together.

 |Hold the two ends together and pass them over the main ropes.|

 |Feed the two ends through the loop formed...|